-First things first: other than the essential question of what is it about and who is it for, a blog needs content.
-Good, interesting, creative content.
+A good post has least 700 words, ideally more than 900.
 And while I am still learning every day myself, I know from the stats (I love my stats!) that certain content does better than others.
 Firstly, you need a love for writing and in case of interiors, fashion or lifestyle blogs, also an eye for visuals and aesthetics.
 Stuff needs to look good!
 Think about what you would find interesting to read and see if you visited a blog.
 People online have the attention span of a goldfish these days, so grab ‘em with something hot!

 Also always try and include original content and your own images.
 People often follow you not just because of the topic of your blog but because of you and your personality.
 It is worth showing a bit about yourself and your views, even if it makes you feel a bit awkward and shy at first (I mean, who wants to read about you, right?
 Believe me, we all want to read about you!).
 It makes the site ‘human’, people feel a connection and you are able to build a relationship with the reader.

-2. Ignoring copyright and image sources.
+Blogging tip 2: Ignoring copyright and image sources

 Sites like Pinterest are a great resource for finding images and ideas for content.
 It is usually OK to repost them (if in doubt, ask the person whose image it is) onto your own blog, but please make sure to always put in links to the web source of images you choose to use.
 You wouldn’t like to find one of your own beautiful images around the web without any mention of your name or blog, would you?
 Apart from that it is bad manners, it also doesn’t make your blog look credible if you steal pictures and make it look as if they are yours.
 Before you ask, all images in this post are from Pixabay, a great resource for copyright free images – free to use.

-Having a blog is a big commitment, especially if you want to start doing it professionally in the long run, attracting not only readers but also brands wishing to collaborate with you.
+Having a blog is a big commitment, especially if you want to start doing it professionally in the long run.
+You’ll want not only readers but also brands wishing to collaborate with you.
 If you want an interesting, high quality and popular blog, you will need to post at least once a week, ideally more.
 I know, it’s not easy and takes a lot of time! (*psst, if you need help, you can hire me as a ghost writer!)

-5. Ignoring keywords and SEO
+Blogging mistake 5: Ignoring keywords and SEO